Howlin' Wolf

-With a booming voice and imposing physical presence, he is one of the best-known Chicago blues artists.
+With a booming voice and an imposing physical presence, he is one of the best-known Chicago blues artists.
 AllMusic has described him as "a primal, ferocious blues belter with a roster of classics rivaling anyone else, and a sandpaper growl of a voice that has been widely imitated".
-The musician and critic Cub Koda noted, "no one could match Howlin' Wolf for the singular ability to rock the house down to the foundation while simultaneously scaring its patrons out of its wits."
-Producer Sam Phillips recalled, "When I heard Howlin' Wolf, I said, 'This is for me.
-This is where the soul of man never dies.
-Several of his songs, including "Smokestack Lightnin', "Killing Floor" and "Spoonful", have become blues and blues rock standards.
-"Smokestack Lightnin'" was selected for a Grammy Hall of Fame Award in 1999, and three of his songs were listed by the Rock and Roll Hall of Fame in its "500 Songs That Shaped Rock and Roll".
+Several of his songs have become blues and blues rock standards.
+The Rock and Roll Hall of Fame listed "Little Red Rooster", "Smokestack Lightning" and "Spoonful" in its "500 Songs That Shaped Rock and Roll" and “Smokestack Lightning" was inducted into the Grammy Hall of Fame in 1999.
 In 2011, Rolling Stone magazine ranked him number 54 on its list of the "100 Greatest Artists of All Time".